Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire_gen2/Let Us Begin.md

-# Renewal
+# Renewal (Session 1)
 ## Context
+When everything has been sorted, introduce the session by reading the text below.
 > After the calamity (0 CT), everything went as normal and society lived on.
-However, on one unknown trip (4 CT) through the discovery of Wave Echo Cave, a rupture occurred causing many dwarven, elven, and human workers to fall deep into the cave.
+However, on one unknown trip (4 CT) through the rediscovery of Wave Echo Cave, a rupture occurred causing many dwarven, elven, and human workers to fall deep into the cave.
 This spiralled into a butterfly effect in which there were multiple earthquakes in Phandalin, causing the actual village to fall down into the ground as well as the Dragon's Lair.
 Dark beams were shot in the bright daylight as it created pulses of energy that revived the dead commoners.
 A wave of what seemed to be abyssal undead ravaged through the land and tainted its blood on normal commoners to infect and increase their numbers.
 >
 > The commoners who were informed and caught on to the infection quickly escaped through the gates in Neverwinter where the undead had not found them and rushed to nearby cities that were not infected yet.
 A city called Astrium was established in The Lurkwood, which is covered in invisibility barriers and sorts of magic that would make this city hidden.
 News spread and refugees of the late Neverwinter and Lionshields have discovered and travelled to Astrium.
 >